 Precision School Balance, Grades 4 and upLearning Resources Classroom Liquid Measuring SetSciencent 6 Piece Math Economy Hanging Spring Scale Set

 The Spirograph has made me happy since I was a little girl.
 It has the unique ability to combine math and art with almost endless creative possibilities.
 Children gain experiences with geometry and patterning without ever suspecting that math might be involved in such a fun activity.

 Perfection combines a little geometry with the brain training skills of working memory, visual attention, and visual processing.
 The game is a little loud, but kids love it.

-Pattern Play 3-D is a construction game that combines geometrical thinking with logic thinking.
-It comes with 40 sculpture cards that require children to view 2-D images then recreate them as 3-D sculptures.
+Pattern Play 3-D is a construction game that combines geometrical thinking with logical thinking.
+It comes with 40 sculpture cards that require children to view 2-D images and then recreate them as 3-D sculptures.
 The puzzles are more challenging than you might think!

 Aren’t these perfect for math explorations and skills practice?
 Who knew that independent math could ever be so easy to add to your day?!
 Do you have any favorite independent math games to add to the list?

 Candy Math LessonsLiving Math ActivitiesBrain Training for Visual Attention